grenagit/MMM-APOD/README.md

 # Module: MMM-APOD
 This module displays the last Astronomy Picture Of the Day (APOD), including media (image or video), title, description and copyright.

-The max-height and max-width of the media can be fixed and title and description display may be enabled or disabled independently.
+The max-height and max-width of the media can be fixed.
+Title and description display may be enabled or disabled independently.
+Description can be shorted and lenght can be fixed.

 <p align="left">
 <img alt="MMM-APOD Screenshot #1" src="MMM-APOD_screenshot1.png" height="250px">